 We survive the worst through choosing to find meaning

-A pull-up a day keeps depression away
+A push-up a day keeps depression away

 Happiness stems from chemicals in our bodies, which we choose to increase by proactively exercising, eating chocolate, and achieving small goals.
 Exercise causes us to release endorphins, a chemical responsible for alleviating depression and pain; those who spend free time doing physical activity experience higher pleasant-activated feelings than those who don’t.
 Meanwhile, eating chocolate means eating literal happiness, as chocolate stimulates serotonin in the brain, which then produces feelings of joy.
 Also, when we set short-term, achievable goals, we choose a one-way ticket down happiness lane by releasing dopamine, a feel-good chemical that motivates us to succeed.
 In our day-to-day lives, we can consistently choose to act in ways that nudge our brains to make us feel happy.